mcdaley/mcdaley-blog/README.md

 ## Bugs:
 - [] Figure out why the navbar logo and links move down when I click on About and Contact

 ## Future Tasks
 - [] Investigate removing the PrismJS plugins for styling the <pre> and <code> blocks
+- [] Look at using a vertical divider or background w/ linear gradient to implement vertical line that separates the blogger-info and list of blogger posts

 ## Running in development
 `gatsby develop`